In a nutshell

 Gapstow Bridge

-Gapstow Bridge is one of the oldest bridges in New York's Central Park
+Gapstow Bridge is one of the oldest bridges in Central Park New York

-Gapstow Bridge is one of the oldest bridges in New York’s Central Park
+Gapstow Bridge is one of the oldest bridges in Central Park New York

-Gapstow Bridge is a stunning stone bridge.
-It spans The Pond, a small lake in the southeast corner of the park.
+Gapstow Bridge is a gorgeous stone bridge that spans The Pond — a small lake in the southeastern part of the park, near 59th Street.

-The bridge offers a great view of the Midtown Manhattan skyline and is particularly popular for photos, walks and romantic moments.
+The bridge offers a stunning view of the Midtown Manhattan skyline and is seriously popular for photos, strolls, and romantic moments.

-The Gapstow Bridge was originally built as a wooden bridge in 1874, but was replaced by the current stone version in 1896.
+Gapstow Bridge was originally built in 1874 as a wooden bridge, but was replaced by the current stone version in 1896.

-It’s easily one of the best spots in Central Park NYC.
+Truly one of the most beautiful spots in Central Park New York — don’t skip it.

 Umpire Rock

-You may know the view from Umpire Rock from movies and series - it's super popular
+You might recognize the view from Umpire Rock from movies and TV shows — it's incredibly popular

-You may recognize Umpire Rock from movies and TV shows – it’s super popular
+You might recognize the view from Umpire Rock from movies and TV shows — it’s incredibly popular

-Umpire Rock is one of the largest rocks in Central Park and THE photo spot in Central Park.
-You’ll find it in the southwest part of the park of the park, near Heckscher Playground and West 63rd Street.
+Umpire Rock is one of the largest boulders in Central Park and THE photo spot in the park.
+It’s located in the southwestern part, near the Heckscher Playground and West 63rd Street.

-You can also climb here.
-There are no ropes or safety gear though – just you and the rock.
-Boulderers simply climb here with their hands and feet without any equipment.
+You’re also allowed to climb it.
+There are no ropes or other safety equipment, though.
+Boulderers simply climb it with their hands and feet, no gear required.

 Strawberry Fields John Lennon Memorial

-The "Imagine" mosaic in Central Park is embedded in the ground
+The "Imagine" mosaic in Central Park is set into the ground

-The “Imagine” mosaic in Central Park is embedded in the ground
+The “Imagine” mosaic in Central Park is set into the ground

-It is located near the West 72nd Street entrance, directly opposite the Dakota Building, where Lennon lived and was murdered in 1980.
-Yoko Ono helped with the design.
+It’s located near the West 72nd Street entrance, directly across from the Dakota Building, where Lennon lived and was murdered in 1980.
+Yoko Ono helped design it.

 Cherry Hill Fountain